eclipse-sumo/sumo/docs/web/docs/Specification.md

 standard deviations and not smaller 0.2 \* speedFactor.
 If the chosen factor does not work with the chosen departure speed it is recalculated.

-On vehicle loading Sumo also checks whether the vehicle is allowed to drive on all edges of its route and whether all other parameters are in the allowed ranges.
+On vehicle loading SUMO also checks whether the vehicle is allowed to drive on all edges of its route and whether all other parameters are in the allowed ranges.
 If any violation of parameter ranges occurs, the simulation stops immediately with an error message.
 (It is still in